UIS

 Once the student starts the academic mobility, send the FRE.16 (Certified format of stay), duly signed to Foreign Relations and proceeds to inform the Directorate of Admissions and Academic Registration of this novelty, so that the status of the student is modified in the information system to that of “Student in Exchange”.

 Under mobility agreements, the host university has the power to select the students it will admit and is not obliged to report the reasons when its decision is negative.
-Generally, the cause for non-admission is due to quota limits.
+Generally, the cause of non-admission is due to quota limits.

 However, when the host university communicates the reason why it has not accepted an application, the applicant student will be informed.